jizhang-cmu/cmu_vla_challenge_matterport/src/vehicle_simulator/mesh/matterport/pointclouds/readme.txt

-Put Matterport3D map files (.ply, etc) and traversable_area.ply in this folder.
+Put Matterport3D pointcloud files (.ply, etc) in this folder.